tomogorman/NormalScoresConfidenceIntervals/README.md

 |nsci.ic5.nor.r4.txt  | Regression with 4 normal covariates correlated r = .4   |
 |nsci.ic5.ln.r4.txt   | Regression with 4 lognormal covariates correlated r = .4|

-The second group of file give the coverage probabilities and the average width of the confidence intervals when the covariates are fixed.
+The second group of files give the coverage probabilities and the average widths of the confidence intervals when the covariates are fixed.

 |    File name        |               Model                                     |
 |---------------------|:-------------------------------------------------------:|